Skip to main content

 • A supported version of VS Code and a source project of a supported language or framework.
 Monorepos are not supported.

-• To view and apply suggested fixes for flaws, you must have a Veracode Fix license and a supported code language.
+• To generate suggested code fixes and apply them to flaws, you must have a Veracode Fix license, a supported code language, and your account must have the Submitter user role.

 • To see the prerequisites for a scan type, select from the following: